rosell-dk/webp-express/README.txt

 ### Configuring
 You configure the plugin in *Settings > WebP Express*.

+#### Operation modes
+As sort of a main switch, you can choose between the following modes of operation:

+*Varied image responses*:
+WebP Express creates redirection rules for images, such that a request for a jpeg will result in a webp – but only if the request comes from a webp-enabled browser.
+If a webp already exists, it is served immediately.
+Otherwise it is converted and then served.
+Note that not all CDN's handles varied responses well.

+*CDN friendly*:
+In "CDN friendly" mode, a jpeg is always served as a jpeg.
+Instead of varying the image response, WebP Express alters the HTML for webp usage.

+*Just redirect*:
+In "just redirect" mode, WebP Express is used just for redirecting jpeg and pngs to existing webp images in the same folder.
+So in this mode, WebP express will not do any converting.
+It may be that you use another plugin for that, or that you converted the images off-line and uploaded them manually.

+*Tweaked*:
+Here you have all options available.

 #### Conversion methods
 WebP Express has a bunch of methods available for converting images: Executing cwebp binary, Gd extension, Imagick extension, ewww cloud converter and remote WebP express.
 Each requires *something*.
 In many cases, one of the conversion methods will be available.
 You can quickly identify which converters are working - there is a green icon next to them.
 Hovering conversion methods that are not working will show you what is wrong.